macrisconstantine/debunking-pseudoscience/README.md

 ## How to Play
 - Click the image above to try the game now :)
 - Or, if you'd like the full experience, download the app from the release tab on the right.
+## How I Made This
+- Found and customized some assets for the spaceship and planets.
+-